MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/query-visualize-hierarchical-data.md

  A few other out-of the-box system tables can be enabled for a hierarchy.
 These tables include `Case`, `Contact`, `Opportunity`, `Order`, `Quote`, `Campaign`, and `Team`.
 All custom tables can be enabled for a hierarchy.

 > [!TIP]
->  If an table can be enabled for a hierarchy:
+>  If a table can be enabled for a hierarchy:
 >  In solution explorer, expand the table that you want.
 You will see the table component called **Hierarchy Settings**.
 The tables that can’t be enabled for a hierarchy don’t have this component, with the exception of the Dynamics 365 Sales Territory table.
 Although **Hierarchy Settings** appears for the Sales Territory table, the table can’t be enabled for a hierarchy.

  Important things to remember when you create visualizations: